 As a result of this limited protection, many County Wildlife Sites have been lost or become degraded for a number of reasons including:

-- Inappropriate management including the creation of lakes in wetlands, overgrazing and undergrazing.
+- Inappropriate management including the creation of ponds and lakes in wetlands, overgrazing and undergrazing

 How can Cornwall Wildlife Trust help County Wildlife Site owners?